Taufik-Aegis/android-bootcamp/modules/stack.md

 <img src="https://i.cloudup.com/cHUZLT1RvZ-3000x3000.png" alt="Clean" style="width: 500px;"/>

 If you notice in menu above, you see **Build Automatically** is checked.
 When you clean the project, Eclipse will automatically re-compile the project and **R.java** file.
-Eclipse also will automatically re-compile the project when you add new resource or save Java file.
+Eclipse also will automatically re-compile the project when you add new resource or add/edit then save Java file.

+#### Resource Naming

+Because resource will be compiled into R.java, its is required that resource name follow standard Java variable naming guidelines.
+For example, first letter should be alphabet and not numeric, and using dash (-) is not allowed.
+In resource, common name is using lower case separated by underscore (_).
+For example `app_name`.